Bar (establishment)

 A bar, also known as a saloon, a tavern or tippling house, or sometimes as a pub or club, is a retail business that serves alcoholic beverages, such as beer, wine, liquor, cocktails, and other beverages such as mineral water and soft drinks.
-Bars often also sell snack foods, such as chips (crisps) or peanuts, for consumption on their premises.
+Bars often also sell snacks, such as chips (crisps) or peanuts, for consumption on their premises.
 Some types of bars, such as pubs, may also serve food from a restaurant menu.
 The term "bar" refers both to the countertop where drinks are prepared and served and also by extension to the entirety of the establishment in which the bar is located.

 The term derives from the metal or wooden bar (barrier) that is often located along the length of the "bar".
-Over many years, heights of bars were lowered, and high stools added, and the brass bar remains today.